rotanmihyar/Radio_Free_Europe/README.md

   - **Id:** Path Parameter that represents the ID of that diff.
   - **diffData:** JSON Body Parameter that represents the content of the string.

-An API that allows passing the Second/Right string for an ID to be compared or Dffrestiated.
+An API that allows passing the Second/Right string for an ID to be compared .

 ![image](https://github.com/rotanmihyar/Radio_Free_Europe/blob/master/Screenshots/PostRightApi.png)